benjamincrozat/content/posts/customize-middleware-laravel-11.md

 ## Introduction to middleware customization in Laravel 11

 Starting from [Laravel 11](https://laravel.com/docs/11.x/releases), new projects get to experience a slimmer skeleton.
-Parts of the efforts to make it happen was to remove the default middleware classes.
+Parts of the efforts to make it happen were to remove the default middleware classes.

 But how do you customize them then?
 Easy!
 Just go into your *bootstrap/app.php* file and configure them however you want.
-Let me show you in more details for the most common use cases.
+Let me show you in more detail for the most common use cases.

 ## Customize the default middleware